New York Wage and Hour Attorney

 In 2011, New York enacted the Wage Theft Prevention Act, requiring employers to give written notice of wage rates to each new hire.

 The introduction of this legislation marked a significant step towards greater transparency in the employer-employee relationship.
 By mandating written notice of wage rates, the law aims to prevent misunderstandings and disputes related to pay agreements, thereby promoting fair labor practices throughout the state.
-Furthermore, this act enables employees to better understand their entitlements and take immediate action if discrepancies arise, fostering a more accountable and fair work environment.
+This act also allows employees to better understand their entitlements and respond quickly if pay discrepancies appear, building a more trustworthy and fair work environment.

 The written notice must include: